Leo-Simpson/c-lasso/README.md

 represents the *default* settings for a c-lasso instance:
 - The problem is of regression type and uses formulation [R3], i.e. with concomitant scale estimation.
 - The *default* optimization scheme is the path algorithm (see [Optimization schemes](#optimization-schemes) for further info).
-- For model selection, stability selection (see [Reference](#references) [4] for details) at a theoretically derived &lambda; value.
+- For model selection, stability selection at a theoretically derived &lambda; value is used (see [Reference](#references) [4] for details).
 Stability selection comprises a relatively large number of parameters.
-For a description of the settings, we refer to the more advanced examples further down.
+For a description of the settings, we refer to the more advanced examples below and the API.

 You can solve the corresponding c-lasso problem instance using